 The School of Forestry Graduate Coordinator will revisit the courses specified as fulfilling remedial coursework requirements on a regular basis and review new courses and special offerings to help determine where they fit in remedial coursework categories.
 The Graduate Coordinator will review all "Remedial Course Plan" forms.
 The Graduate Coordinator will forward plans that clearly meet the spirit and intent of remedial requirements to the Executive Director of the School of Forestry for approval.
-Remedial course plans that do not clearly meet the spirit and intent to the student for revision.
+Remedial course plans that do not clearly meet the spirit and intent of remedial requirements will be returned to the student for revision.